-The Tax Cuts and Jobs Act ("Act") enacted in 2017 may have major implications on your taxes and your budget.
+The Tax Cuts and Jobs Act ("Act") enacted in 2017 may have had major implications on your taxes and your budget.
 While the Act, generally, made favorable changes to the seven income tax brackets and doubled the standard deduction, the Act also made unfavorable changes in the form of limiting or eliminating certain deductions that you may otherwise be accustomed to taking.
-Most of the changes under the Act sunset in 2025.
+Most of the changes under the Act are set to sunset in 2025.